January 1, 2026

 TL;DR: How Are West Texas Nurse Practitioners Securing Their Clinical Rotations?

-- West Texas NP students face unique challenges securing clinical sites due to provider shortages, long distances between clinics, and limited university support.
+• West Texas NP students face unique challenges securing clinical sites due to provider shortages, long distances between clinics, and limited university support.

-- Most programs require 500–1000 clinical hours, often across multiple specialties like primary care, internal medicine, psych, and women’s health—regardless of how much help the school provides.
+• Most programs require 500–1000 clinical hours, often across multiple specialties like primary care, internal medicine, psych, and women’s health—regardless of how much help the school provides.

-- Rural regions like the Permian Basin and Borderplex are growing, but many students still struggle to find preceptors without external support.
+• Rural regions like the Permian Basin and Borderplex are growing, but many students still struggle to find preceptors without external support.

-- Successful students use a mix of strategies: school resources, cold outreach, advocacy groups like TNP, peer referrals, and services like NPHub.
+• Successful students use a mix of strategies: school resources, cold outreach, advocacy groups like TNP, peer referrals, and services like NPHub.

 What You Really Need to Know About West Texas Clinical Placement

-Texas is seeing explosive NP growth, with the workforce expected to rise from 19,063 in 2022 to over 30,000 by 2032.
-That’s a projected 4.81% annual growth rate, with 2,241 job openings expected every year statewide.
+Texas is experiencing rapid growth in nurse practitioner programs, with the workforce projected to increase from 19,063 in 2022 to more than 30,000 by 2032.
+That represents an estimated 4.81% annual growth rate, with approximately 2,241 job openings each year statewide.

 Before You Start Calling West Texas Preceptors, Read This First

-As you know, clinical training in your rotation is the moment where everything you’ve been studying finally gets tested in real life.
+As you know, clinical training in your rotation is where everything you’ve been studying finally gets tested in real life.
 And out in West Texas, how that plays out can look very different depending on where you live, what school you attend, and how prepared you are to advocate for yourself.

 Most NP programs, whether in-state or online, require 500 to 1000 clinical hours.
 These are typically split across 2 to 4 core specialties: e.g. primary care, internal medicine, women’s health, pediatrics, and psychiatric care, depending on your track.